-FUCK THE PRIVILEGE is a multimedia platform, exploring and breaking the rules of documentary and film storytelling, portrait and essay, word and picture in wish to become a community of critical mirror of contemporary Europe and inspiration of resistance to it’s political and social systems, inforced all over the world.
-Formed and being run by Tjaša Kosar and Marc Steck, a Slovenian journalist and German film maker of the same year of generation, both coming from Europe but with often contrasted backgrounds.
+FUCK THE PRIVILEGE is a multimedia platform, exploring and breaking the rules of documentary and film storytelling, portrait and essay, word and picture in wish to become a community of critical mirrors of contemporary Europe and an inspiration of resistance to it’s political and social systems, inforced all over the world.
+Formed and being run by Tjaša Kosar and Marc Steck, a Slovenian journalist and German film maker of the same year of generation Y, both coming from Europe but with often contrasted backgrounds.

 Tjaša is a freelance television and writing human rights journalist in a pocket-small South-Eastern country, finishing studies of journalism at the Faculty of Social Sciences in Ljubljana.
 She completed internships on Slovenian National TV and Mladina, according to the Guardian recently, the most respected political magazine in Slovenia.
 She is focusing more and more on advocacy journalism (for NGO’s) and Theatre of the Oppressed pedagogy.

-Marc is a writer, director and editor in one of the biggest economies in the world, finishing studies of film directing at the University of Television and Film Munich, working in the movies in various positions for over 10 years.
-In 2017 he co-created the collective PRONOIA, which will produce his fictional work further on.
+Marc is a writer, director, editor and DOP in one of the biggest economies in the world, finishing studies of film directing at the University of Television and Film Munich, working in the movies in various positions for over 10 years.
+In 2017 he co-created the collective PRONOIA which will produce his work further on.

 Tjaša and Marc